rocky-linux/documentation/docs/books/nvchad/custom/plugins/init_lua.md

 The second is an example of a plugin that needs no additional configuration allows once installed to access Git repository management directly from the editor with the command `:LazyGit`.
 For the installation of LazyGit you can refer to the [Additional Software](../../additional_software.md) page.

 The third is an example of putting configurations to be overwritten directly into the file, in this case the only change is the reactivation of the default disabled plugin.
+This plugin is enclosed by two single quotes that can replace double quotes; the two notations are equivalent.

 Once you have finished configuring the file and related configuration files, to activate the new plugins, it is recommended that you exit the editor, re-enter and perform a `:PackerSync`